 While many of these pieces now exist as stand alone (often wall mounted) works of art, most of the paper pulp castings I do now are eventually cut into smaller pieces that are then fitted into a variety of wooden comparments of old retail display cases and/or re-purposed frames where I've added a shadowbox space for the topographic surface.
 Mirrors and glass coverings are a steady feature of these works.

-Often used to duplicate or expand the viewers perspective a smaller land mass, they help to expand on my idea of their earthly fragility because they are contained and 'protected'.
+Often used to duplicate or expand the viewers perspective a smaller land mass, they help to expand on my idea of our earthly fragility because they are contained and 'protected'.